“Behold, his soul which is lifted up is not upright in him: but the just shall live by his faith” (Habakkuk 2:4).

 By faith Moses, “… regarded disgrace for the sake of Christ as of greater value than the treasures of Egypt, because he was looking ahead to his reward.
 By faith he left Egypt, not fearing the king’s anger; he persevered because he saw him who is invisible”(Hebrews 11:26-27)

-As a Christian you now live by faith.
-God has given each of us a measure of faith and faith comes by you hearing the Word of God.
+As a Christian you called to live by faith.
+God has given you a measure of faith and faith comes by you hearing the Word of God.
 Faith is not believing that God can; it is trusting in the fact that He will.
 You are trusting God in every area of your life.
 As believers we must develop a firm foundation in the Word of God and hold fast to His promises.
 “Trust in the LORD with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.
 (Proverbs 3:5-6)

 The God of the universe is incredibly involved in the lives of each one of His children.
 Isn’t that amazing when you think of the grandeur and the expanse of Creation?
 We can’t even begin to understand it.